0xAtelerix/docs/index.md

 - Developer-controlled Appchains: launch an Appchain in the same way as  a smart contract
 - Deploy once and instantly tap deep reserves on Ethereum, Solana, BNB, Arbitrum, and beyond without bridges, wrapped tokens, and delays

+### Pelagos: scalable security

+Pelagos is secured by its own PoS token; additional external restaking are possible to raise the economic security at launch or for high-value flows.